Methane leak: Units

 Quantitative reports of methane leaks often use the standard cubic foot (scf) of the United States customary system.
 Applied to natural gas, a complex mixture of uncertain proportions, and depending on pressure and temperature conditions, the accuracy of calculations converting scf to metric units of mass is subject to limitations.
-A conversion figure given is 5 x 10^{4} scf of natural gas as 1.32 short ton.
+A conversion figure given is 5 × 10^{4} scf of natural gas as 1.32 short ton.

 For detection sensitivity, quantitative criteria are typically stated in units of standard cubic feet per hour (scf/h, "skiff", US), or thousand standard cubic feet per day (Mscf/d); or with metric units kilograms per hour (kg/hr), cubic meters per day (m3/d).